Robert-H-Gan/image_segmentation_core50_project/Readme.md

 ### I. Implementing a pretrained model: Mask RCNN

-Firstly, instead of training a model from scratch, I decided to employ transfer learning, I started with a weights file that’s been trained on the COCO dataset.
-The COCO dataset contains many images (~120K), so the trained weights have already learned a lot of the features common in natural images.
-In my case, I chose to use Mask R-CNN (regional convolutional neural network) which is a two stage framework: the first stage scans the image and generates proposals(areas likely to contain an object).
-And the second stage classifies the proposals and generates bounding boxes and masks.
+Firstly, instead of training a model from scratch, transfer learning allowed me to start with a weights file that contains weight values of a CNN that was previously trained on the COCO dataset.
+The COCO dataset contains many images (~120K), so the trained weights have already learned many features common in natural images.
+In this case, Mask R-CNN (regional convolutional neural network) is a two stage framework: the first stage scans the image and generates proposals(areas likely to contain an object).
+The second stage classifies the proposals and generates bounding boxes and masks.

 The pre-trained weights (trained on MS COCO) file "mask_rcnn_balloon.h5" was too large and I couldn't upload it to the github repository.
 For the program to work, the file need to be downloaded at this link (https://github.com/matterport/Mask_RCNN/releases) and pasted in the samples folder of the Mask_RCNN repository.